rwang14/implant/README.md

 On Github, you can:

-Find example data: data.csv, data_Xu, and example images: image1.png, image2.png and image_pot.png from the folder: inst/extdata
+Find example data: data.csv, data_Xu.txt, and example images: image1.png, image2.png and image_pot.png from the folder: inst/extdata

 Find demos: demo.R and demo_DCT.R from the folder: data-raw